-What Does Collagen Do For Skin
+What Does Collagen Do For Skin?

 Provides Support & Structure

 Collagen fibers bind tissue together.
 With their strong, braid-like composition, they function much like sturdy columns that hold up and support the top layer of skin.
-When you’re young, these columns provide the stability and rigidity that keep your skin tight and lifted.
+When you’re young, these columns provide the stability and rigidity that keep your skin tightened and lifted.
 This strong foundation keeps your skin’s youthful shape intact.
 Sagging skin is a natural part of the aging process as skin loses elasticity and collagen production.

 Keeps Skin Firm & Plump

 Along with elastin and hyaluronic acid, collagen is found in the dermis, the middle layer of skin that gives it volume, density and bounce.
-Together, these materials form a tight, flexible network that keeps skin firm, plump and supple.
+Together, these materials form a tight, flexible collagen network that keeps skin firm, plump and supple.
 When plentiful, collagen keeps the skin from sagging and prevents the folding and creasing that contributes to fine lines and wrinkles.

 That spring and bounce you see in youthful skin?
 Credit that to collagen.
 In addition to keeping your complexion firm and plump, collagen improves the skin’s flexibility and elasticity.
 This not only helps prevent the formation of wrinkles, it also reduces the appearance of stretch marks and cellulite.